Polarization-maintaining fibers

 What makes PM fibers maintain the polarization?

-In polarization-maintaining single-mode fibers (PM fibers), the fiber symmetry is broken by integrating stress elements in the fiber cladding.
-The light is then guided in two perpendicular principle states of polarization with different propagation constants – the fast and the slow axis.
+In polarization-maintaining single-mode fibers (PM fibers), the fiber symmetry is broken by integrating stress elements into the fiber cladding.
+Light is then guided in two perpendicular principal states of polarization, which have different propagation constants – the fast and the slow axis.
 The linear polarization of light coupled into one of these axes is maintained.
-The linearly polarized laser radiation is conventionally coupled into the slow axis because of its lower sensitivity to fiber bending.
+The linearly polarized laser radiation is conventionally coupled into the slow axis due to its lower sensitivity to fiber bending.

-If light is coupled into both axis then the resulting polarization is elliptical (if the coherence length of the source is larger than the phase difference).
-Strain and temperature variations, however, change this arbitrary elliptical state.
-Thus it is important to exactly align the polarization axis of the laser source with the polarization axis of the fiber e.g. using the Polarization Analyzer SK010PA
+If light is coupled into both axes then the resulting polarization is elliptical (if the coherence length of the source is greater than the phase difference).
+However, strain and temperature variations change this arbitrary elliptical state.
+Therefore, it is important to align the polarization axis of the laser source exactly with that of the fiber, for example using the Polarization Analyzer SK010PA.

-Different types of polarization-maintaning fibers are designed depending on the geometry of the stress elements: “PANDA“ fibers, “Bow-Tie“ fibers or “Oval-Inner Clad“ fibers.
+The design of polarization-maintaining fibers depends on the geometry of the stress elements: These include 'PANDA' fibers, 'Bow-Tie' fibers and 'Oval-Inner Clad' fibers.

 The polarization-maintaining fiber cables made by Schäfter+ Kirchhoff typically use fibers of type PANDA.
 The slow axis is aligned with the index key of the FC type fiber connector with high precision (<1.5°).